-Up to one hundred (100) standard points will be awarded to each application based on the Scoring Table provided in Section IX.B.
+Up to one hundred (100) standard points will be awarded to each application based on the Scoring Table provided in Section VIII.B.

-The Review Teams will score all applications according to how the applicant provided a comprehensive response to each of the questions in Forms L, M and R-W. Reviewers will also evaluate if the applicant presents a realistic budget that accurately reflects project costs and if the budget credibly represents the resources needed to successfully implement the proposed project.
+The Review Teams will score all applications according to how the applicant provided a comprehensive response to each of the questions in Form I. Reviewers will also evaluate if the applicant presents a realistic budget that accurately reflects project costs and if the budget credibly represents the resources needed to successfully implement the proposed project.
+Components of Form J, Goals and Objectives and Form K, MOU, Contracts and Subawards will be evaluated to ensure alignment with the demonstrated project description and considered in the scoring of section I.